BNSC1/android-notes/README.md

 Serialization: a process of translating a data structure or object state into a format that can be stored or transmitted

-Serializable: relys on reflection so it takes hit in performance
+Serializable: easy to use and is built into Java, as it requires no additional code to be written, but it can be slower and less memory-efficient than Parcelable.
+Serializable also creates a lot of temporary objects during the serialization process, which can impact performance.

-Parcelable: does not rely on reflection so it is faster than `Serializable`, more complex to implement.
-However with `@Parcelize` annotation in kotlinx,  `Parcelable` methods will be generated automatically
+Parcelable: Android-specific interface that allows an object to be flattened into a parcel and reconstructed later.
+Parcelable is faster and more memory-efficient than Serializable, as it creates fewer temporary objects during the serialization process.
+However, Parcelable requires more boilerplate code to be written compared to Serializable.
+Fortunately, with `@Parcelize` annotation in kotlinx, `Parcelable` methods will be generated automatically

 Both `Serializable` and `Parcelable` are used to transfer data between screens, usually via `Bundle`